diarmidmackenzie/sdt-condensed/CET part 1.md

 It is useful to distinguish two types of feedback:

 - task-inherent feedback is provided by the task itself, for example as one solves a crossword puzzle, one can see how many clues have been completed, that the letters do / do not fit etc.
 - other-mediated feedback is provided by another person observing the task performance.
-For example, someone training as a psychotherapist won;t receive enough task-inherent feedback to know how they are doing, and will be dependent on feedback from a supervisor.
+For example, someone training as a psychotherapist won't receive enough task-inherent feedback to know how they are doing, and will be dependent on feedback from a supervisor.

-There is a parallel here with naturally-occuring rewards, vs. administered rewards.
+There is a parallel here with naturally-occurring rewards, vs. administered rewards.

-Task-inherent feedback is very likely to be experienced as purely information, and non-controlling.
+Task-inherent feedback is very likely to be experienced as purely informational, and non-controlling.
 For other-mediated feedback, the functional significance depends on how the feedback is administered.

 in 1982, Ryan showed that providing positive feedback in a controlling way, undermined intrinsic motivation, while equivalent feedback provided in an informational way enhanced intrinsic motivation.